GatherSpot/prd/template/10-timeline.md

 **Milestone 2** Finish authentication testing and Features development

-- With EPFL mock integration in place, everything related to authentification will have to be extensively tested (software tester)
+- With EPFL mock integration in place, everything related to authentification will have to be extensively tested (software tester).
 - Integration of private chats within the application by using components previously defined.
-Use the already defined functions / create to link the UI and Firebase. (front end developer)
+Use the already defined functions / create to link the UI and Firebase (front end developer).
-- Reading documentation about PayPal and paying attention to RESTful APIs for processing payments, managing accounts, and handling transactions (backend developer)
+- Reading documentation about PayPal and paying attention to RESTful APIs for processing payments, managing accounts, and handling transactions (backend developer).

 | Sprint/Week Number | Objective              | Outcomes                           |
 | :----------------- | :--------------------- | :--------------------------------- |